 3 Reasons to Sell Bank of America

-The article 3 Reasons to Sell Bank of America originally appeared on Fool.com.John Maxfield owns shares of Bank of America.
-The Motley Fool recommends and owns shares of Bank of America.
-Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Motley Fool has a disclosure policy.
+The article 3 Reasons to Sell Bank of America originally appeared on Fool.com.Anand Chokkaveluowns shares of Bank of America, Citigroup, Wells Fargo, and JPMorgan Chase.
+He also owns long-dated options on Bank of America and warrants on Citigroup, Wells Fargo, and JPMorgan Chase.
+The Motley Fool owns shares of JPMorgan Chase, Bank of America, Wells Fargo, and Citigroup.
+The Fool owns shares of and has created a covered strangle position in Wells Fargo.
+Try any of our Foolish newsletter servicesfree for 30 days.
+We Fools may not all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
+The Motley Fool has adisclosure policy.